k8sstormcenter/threatintel/README.md

 ```

 ### Pattern Matcher
-The [pattern_matcher](./pattern_matcher) directory provides a Python project that is your toolkit for transforming STIX models and interfereing with the threat database.
-For detailed information read into the [pattern_matcher README.md](./pattern_matcher/README.md).
-Some of the pattern matchers functionalities are:
+The [pattern_matcher](./pattern_matcher) directory provides a Python project that is your toolkit for transforming STIX models and interfering with the threat database.
+For detailed information take a look at the pattern matcher [README](./pattern_matcher/README.md).
+The pattern matcher is responsible for:

-- **Transforming Logs**: Convert honeycluster logs into STIX observables.
+- **Transforming Logs**: Convert logs produced by a honeycluster into STIX observables.
 - **STIX Management**: Manage and upload STIX attack models and indicators into the threat database.
 - **Log Matching/ Threat detection**: A runnable container that consumes honey cluster logs, assessing them against provided attack models to determine if they are attack-related.